emistasis/emistasis/README.md

 ## About Me

 - 👩‍🔬 My research is largely centered on mammalian sex chromosomes and their role in speciation processes.
-- 🧬 Prior to my Ph.D., I did mostly bench- and field-work.
-Now, I mostly do bioinformatics.
-I still love doing any type of science though.
+- 🧬 At heart, I'm a geneticist.
+I love doing both wet- and dry-lab research!
 - 💬 Ask me about mammalian evolution and systematics, comparative genomics, or phylogenomics!
 - 📫 How to reach me: emmarie . alexander @ tamu . edu
 - 😄 Pronouns: she / her